ember-learn/ember-cli-addon-docs/tests/dummy/app/templates/docs/patterns.md

 New versions are created when a new tag is released.
 There is also a `master` version updated on every deployed commit, and a `Latest` alias that points to the most recent tag, unless it is force-updated to point to `master`.

-See the next section on {{docs-link 'deploy guides' 'docs.deploying'}} for more information about deploys.
+See the next section on <DocsLink @route="docs.deploying">deploy guides</DocsLink> for more information about deploys.

 ## Hosting on GitHub Pages

 AddonDocs is built for open-source addons deploying their docs sites to GitHub Pages.
 Once you have this set up, you can even automate deployment as part of your Travis CI builds.

-For more details, see the {{docs-link 'Deploying' 'docs.deploying'}} section of the guides.
+For more details, see the <DocsLink @route='docs.deploying'>Deploying</DocsLink> section of the guides.